brieantruss/resources/notes.md

 git add .                  # Stage all changes in the current directory git commit -m "Your commit message"  # Commit staged changes with a message git push                   # Push committed changes to the remote repository

+## Setting Git Credentials w SSH

+### Generate an SSH Key Pair: If you don't have one, generate it:

+ssh-keygen -t ed25519 -C "btruss@moduloinsights.com"

+Add your SSH Public Key to GitHub:
+Copy your public key (usually ~/.ssh/id_ed25519.pub or ~/.ssh/id_rsa.pub).
+You can view it with cat ~/.ssh/id_ed25519.pub.
+Go to your GitHub settings (Settings -> SSH and GPG keys -> New SSH key).
+Paste your public key there and give it a title.

+### Change your Git Remote URL to use SSH
+git remote set-url origin git@github.com:btruss13/airflow.git

 # MySQL